 In some cases, the cause of the failure is entirely structural – that is, the imposed load exceeded the load-bearing capacity.
 The crack pattern will indicate whether the failure was due to flexure, shear, or compression.
 Nondestructive testing will show the location of the reinforcing bars.
 Some cores may be necessary to provide information about the strength of the concrete, or to confirm that the bar sizes were as specified.

 Some engineers submit “blind” samples to the testing laboratory, thinking that this practice will elicit “unbiased” opinions.
 Beton prefers to give the technicians and scientists as much information as possible about the site and the nature of the investigation.
-This information helps us to determine which tests to conduct and how to prepare the samples.
+This information helps us determine which tests to conduct and how to prepare the samples.

 In planning the laboratory investigation, it is helpful to keep in mind the sample dimensions for each type of laboratory test so that the larger scale can set the context for the smaller.
 Site observations can be on the scale of tens of meters down to millimeters.
 Tests of cores for engineering properties such as compressive strength are on the scale of hundreds to tens of millimeters.

 The stereomicroscope provides information on the order of hundreds to tenths of millimeters.
-Optical- and electron microscopes provide complementary information on approximately the same scale, from tens of millimeters down to tens of micrometers.
+Optical- and electron microscopes provide complementary information on roughly the same scale, from tens of millimeters down to tens of micrometers.

 It is helpful to have some overlap between test methods as a “reality check”.
 Even the best test methods can have biases or blind spots.
 Testing the same sample in more than one way, or examining companion specimens with overlapping techniques, can provide needed correction, supply additional details, or lend confidence to the data.
 Once all the results are available, the whole investigative team works together to make sure we have a complete, coherent explanation of all of the data.